rivendellstuff/homeassistant-lings-animaged-power-graph/README.md

+1. Git clone this into > your homeassistant folder ~/config/www/images  (you may have to make the images folder)
-instructions are at the top of c_solar.yaml in the config folder of this folder
+2. instructions are at the top of c_solar.yaml in the config folder of this folder